Snail

 Health Benefits

-- Excellent source of lean, high-quality protein with minimal fat content
+- Excellent source of lean protein with minimal fat content

-- Rich in iron and selenium, supporting immune function and thyroid health
+- Rich in selenium and magnesium, supporting immune function and muscle health

 Buying Guide